GTFalcao/zdwars_invasion/README.md

 The built file will be in the `dist/` folder and ready to load in Zandronum.

-I recommend setting up a local server in Doomseeker loading the pk3 straight from this folder.
+I recommend setting up a local server loading the pk3 straight from this folder.

 ## 🧌 Adding New Monsters